scottpersinger/M5/README.md

 directory where you cloned M5.

 You can see all the examples in action by running

     m5 server -examples -launchsim

-Use `m5 help` to get help on the m5 control script.
+Use `m5 help` to get help on the __m5__ control script.

-Step 5.
+__Step 5__.
 Deploy your creation

-First, gather all your info and assets and fill out your TPS forms...Haha!
+First, gather all your assets so you create the cover sheet for your TPS report...Haha!
 Just kidding.
 Try this instead:

     cd /path/to/your/app